XHTCP-FM

 XHTCP-FM is a radio station on 90.7 FM in Tehuacán, Puebla.
-It carries Radiorama's Romántica format.
+It is owned by Radiorama, It is operated by Grupo AS Comunicación and carries a romantic format known as Romántica.

 History

 XETCP-AM 1600 received its concession on September 25, 1996, soon moving to 1230.
 It has always been owned by Radiorama.

 XETCP was cleared to move to FM in 2011.